 In this blog post, we’ll explore the area’s historic sites and find the best things to do and the best places to visit in Terlingua, Texas.

 If you are visiting Big Bend National Park or Big Bend Ranch State Park, it is likely that you are lodging in Terlingua Ghost Town.

 Terlingua used to be a major mining town until it was no longer profitable, and everyone fled, leaving abandoned buildings.
 Ghost Town might be a slightly outdated term, as it has grown quite a bit, although not big enough to be fully recognized.

-Many people come to Terlingua to be off grid while still having a city relatively nearby.
-Of all the cities I have been to in Texas, I have to say Terlingua is one of the strangest with abandoned buildings everywhere, a pirate ship in the desert that use to be the ultimate party spot, and the most unique places to stay.
+Many people come to Terlingua, Texas, to be off-grid while still living in a city in a relatively nearby area.
+Of all the cities I have been to in Texas, I have to say Terlingua, with its ironic sense of being both dead and alive, is one of the strangest places, with abandoned buildings everywhere, a pirate ship in the desert that used to be the ultimate party spot, and the most unique places to stay.

 Weird Things in Terlingua

 So, what are the weird things to do in Terlingua?
 It doesn’t get much stranger than a ship in the desert called Passing Wind.

 I have so many questions, the first being, How?” and Why?